flcdrg/au-dotnet/README.md

-# au-dotnet
+# flcdrg.AU

 Chocolatey package automatic updates using .NET.

-This is an alternative to the AU PowerShell module for coordinating package updates across multiple packages.
-It still makes use of the AU module for calling the `update.ps1` scripts.
+This is an alternative to the Chocolatey-AU PowerShell module's `Update-AUPackages.ps1` function for coordinating package updates across multiple packages.
+It still makes use of the Chocolatey-AU module for calling the `update.ps1` scripts.

 ## Overview

-`au-dotnet` is a .NET global tool for automating Chocolatey package updates.
+`flcdrg.AU` is a .NET global tool for automating Chocolatey package updates.
 It scans a repository of Chocolatey package definitions, executes their `update.ps1` scripts, and manages the package update lifecycle.
 This tool is particularly useful for maintaining multiple Chocolatey packages in a single repository.

 ## Features